The Doleful Basset Hound Nose is 2nd Only to One

 Arrival in England

 The low, slow Bassett Hound is one of the most laid-back and relaxed dog breeds.
 They are amicable and get along well with virtually every animal and human they meet.
-The Basset is very good with children.
+Bassets are very good for children.
 Although they may be very friendly, these Hounds make excellent watchdogs.

 Bassets may be amiable, but they can also be stubborn.
 You will need to treat your dog with firm patience.